-During the year there has been no change in Company's/Group structure.
+During the year there has been no change in Company's/Group structure other than the sale of 24,98% of the issued share capital held by the Group in Parklane Hotels Limited (Note 19).
 The Company/Group do not intend to make any redemption or merger.